ibm-cloud-docs/codeengine/cmd_defs.md

 ```
 {: pre}

-**Command Options**
+#### Command Options
+ {: #cmd-options-header]

 `--force`, `-f`
 :   Force deletion without confirmation.
-This value is optional.
+This value is *optional*.
 The default value is `false`.

 `--hard`
 :   Immediately delete the project.
 If you do not specify the `--hard` option, the project can be restored within 7 days by using either the `project restore` or the `reclamation restore` command.
-This value is optional.
+This value is *optional*.
 The default value is `false`.

 `--id`, `--guid`
 :   The ID of the project.
 This value is required if `--name` is not specified.